material-components/material-components-web/packages/mdc-tab-scroller/README.md

   </a>
 </div>-->

-Tab Scroller allows for smoothing animated scrolling of tab content
+Tab Scroller allows for smooth animated scrolling of tab content.

 ## Installation
 ```